Homar Rojas

-Homar Rojas Villarreal (born 16 February 1964) is a Mexican professional baseball manager and former catcher who serves as the manager for the Dorados de Chihuahua of the Mexican League.
+Homar Rojas Villarreal (born 16 February 1964) is a Mexican professional baseball manager and former catcher.
 He batted and threw right-handed.

 Rojas spent 23 years in the minor leagues as a catcher before becoming a manager.
 From 1982 through 2004, he played for nine different teams both in the Mexican Baseball and Mexican Pacific leagues.
 A fine defensive catcher and good-contact hitter, he batted .300 or more nine times and hit 150 home runs, while collecting a career .291 batting average.
 His most productive season came in 1998, when he posted career-highs in average (.352) and RBI (92).

 Following his playing career, Rojas has managed both in the LMB (2005–2006) and LMP (2007–08).